 Security is one of the most important issues in distributed ad hoc sensor networks.
-For example, a wireless sensor network uses a radio frequency (RF) channel [20], which is not secure.
-It is also difficult to prevent an adversary sensor node from compromising the security of sensor networks because of untraceable sensor nodes and less physical protection.
+For example, a wireless sensor network uses a radio frequency (RF) channel [10], which is not a secure channel.
+It is also difficult to prevent an adversary sensor node from compromising the security of sensor networks because Bharat Bhargava of untraceable sensor nodes and less physical protection [2,3,5].
 To control information access in a hierarchical sensor environment, only authorized sensors should have the cryptographic keys by which they can decode the disseminated information.
-Thus, a group key management is required for such a hierarchical environment as it can implement different access control policies at each level and provide mechanisms for secure group communication by eliminating the compromised nodes.
+Thus, a group key management is required for such a hierarchical environment as it can implement different access control policies at each level and provide mechanisms for secure group communication by eliminating compromised nodes.
 In the traditional cryptographic techniques for security, every sensor node would need a {private, public} key pair which is impractical because of high energy consumption and scalability.